WRBZ

 WRBZ (1250 AM) is an American radio station licensed to serve the community of Wetumpka, Alabama.
 The station is owned by Terry Barber, through licensee TBE, LLC.

-WRBZ broadcasts a classic hits format branded as "95.5 WRBZ" serving the Montgomery, Alabama, area.
+WRBZ broadcasts a Spanish language format branded as "95.5 La Voz" serving the Montgomery, Alabama, area.
 The FM frequency in the branding is for FM translator W238CE 95.5 FM Montgomery.

 Originally licensed as "WETU", the station was assigned call sign "WAPZ" by the Federal Communications Commission (FCC) on January 1, 1985.
 The station was assigned the current "WRBZ" call letters by the FCC on March 15, 2011.

+In March 2023 WRBZ changed their format from classic hits to a Spanish-language format, branded as "95.5 La Voz".